tiffanyj41/hermes/docs/data_supported.md

 ### Configuration Files
 For JSON files derived from Wikipedia data, you need to specify the following:
-* In configuration file, specify vectorizer = wiki
+* In configuration file, specify dataname = wiki
 * In configuration file that lists all JSON files, specify section as [wiki]

-As long as the vectorizer check matches with the vectorizer given in the configuration files, Hermes will recognize it as a Wikipedia data.
+As long as the dataname check matches with the dataname given in the configuration files, Hermes will recognize it as a Wikipedia data.
 This check can be found in hermes/hermes/modules/vectorgenerator.py under a class function called isSameDataInstance().
-What is checked in isSameDataInstance() has to match the vectorizer exactly.
+What is checked in isSameDataInstance() has to match the dataname exactly.
 If it did not, Hermes will throw an error message.
-In this case, vectorizer has to match "wiki" exactly to recognize that this is a Wikipedia data.
+In this case, dataname has to match "wiki" exactly to recognize that this is a Wikipedia data.

 #### Vector Transformation for User Vector